 Sandwiched between the Dominican Republic and the US Virgin Islands, Puerto Rico is a Caribbean island with a big personality.
-The colorful colonial houses and cobblestone streets of the capital San Juan give way to rainforest and tropical beaches and it’s suited to all sorts of vacationers, from surf trippers to families to honeymooners.
-Here’s our guide to the best boutique hotels in the US territory.
+The colorful colonial houses and cobblestone streets of the capital San Juan give way to rainforest and tropical beaches, and the island is suited to all sorts of vacationers, from surf trippers to families and honeymooners.
+Discover our top picks of boutique hotels in Puerto Rico – bookable with Culture Trip.

-Popular with celebrities, the Dorado Beach Ritz Carlton Reserve offers a more intimate stay than the chain’s usual offerings.
-Once owned by Laurance S. Rockefeller, scion of the great US business dynasty, it offers private suites with ocean views, a private plunge pool and walk-in wardrobe.
+Popular with celebrities, the Dorado Beach Ritz-Carlton Reserve offers a more intimate stay than the chain’s usual offerings.
+Once owned by Laurance S Rockefeller, scion of the great US business dynasty, it offers private suites with ocean views, a private plunge pool and a walk-in wardrobe.
 Luxury experiences you can book range from helicopter rides to kayaking through a bioluminescent bay.
-Top you day off with a glass of white from Puerto Rico’s largest wine cellar.
+Top your day off with a glass of white from the largest wine cellar in Puerto Rico.

 Stylish guest rooms with Spanish-inspired accents greet you at upscale Villa Montana Beach Resort.
-Spanning 3mi (5km) of beach, Villa Montana is home to the Eclipse Restaurant, with ocean views and antique silverware, vintage drift wood tables and retro-industrial pieces.
+Spanning 3mi (5km) of beach, Villa Montana is home to the Eclipse Restaurant, which has ocean views, antique silverware, vintage driftwood tables and retro-industrial pieces.
 Its offering of wood-fired Neapolitan pizzas, craft cocktails and fresh-caught fish is overseen by chef Rafael Grau.
 You can enjoy scuba diving and horseback riding or lounging by two swimming pools and making s’mores by the beach bonfire.

-Imagine staying in a private, 1,500sqft (139sqm) casita with its own plunge pool, overlooking a cliffside golf course, 200ft (61m) above the ocean – that’s Royal Isabela.
-On the northwest coast of Puerto Rico, these 20 freestanding villas also have their own terrace and guests have use of a library, tennis courts, a fitness center and two miles of beach.
-Open air Croquet Bar has golf course and ocean views and serves craft beer, tapas and tropical cocktails, while Jota Restaurant uses the resort’s own herbs, fruits and vegetables in its food and serves cheese from local artisans.
+Imagine staying in a private 1,500sqft (139sqm) casita with its own plunge pool overlooking a cliffside golf course 200ft (61m) above the ocean – that’s Royal Isabela.
+On the northwest coast of Puerto Rico, these 20 freestanding villas also have their own terraces, and guests have use of a library, tennis courts, a fitness center and 2mi (3.2km) of beach.
+Open-air Croquet Bar has a golf course and ocean views and serves craft beer, tapas and tropical cocktails, while Jota Restaurant uses the resort’s own herbs, fruits and vegetables in its food and serves cheese from local artisans.
 Surf lessons can be booked through the hotel.

 Alyssa Morlacci contributed additional reporting to this article.